Alternatives to Docusign®: Pricing, pros & cons, use cases

 • A proven migration methodology that simplifies the switch to OneSpan Sign

 Ease of use: For both signers and senders, OneSpan Sign ranks highly in usability.
-According to G2, OneSpan Sign outranks Docusign in ease of use, ease of setup, and ease of administration.
+According to G2 (2026 data), OneSpan Sign outranks Docusign in ease of use, ease of setup, and ease of administration.
 Whether you use a desktop, laptop, tablet, or smartphone, OneSpan Sign delivers a seamless experience to securely send and sign documents.

-Good partner in doing business: On G2.com, as of December 2025, users rate OneSpan 94% on being a good partner in doing business as compared to Docusign at 83%.
-Examples of OneSpan being easy to work with include responsive support, quick onboarding and training, and access to executives and experts.
+Good partner in doing business: On G2.com, as of May 2026, users rate OneSpan 94% on being a good partner in doing business as compared to Docusign at 83%.

 Top limitations of OneSpan Sign

 • Brand awareness: Because of OneSpan’s commitment to white labeling, the OneSpan brand is not as well-known.
-However, OneSpan counts among its client base 60% of the world’s largest banks.
+However, OneSpan counts among its client base more than 60% of the world’s 100 largest banks.
 Chances are you have signed a document with OneSpan Sign without realizing it.

 Important details

-• Pricing: OneSpan offers "fair and transparent pricing with no hidden fees or price hikes at renewal dates."
+• Pricing: OneSpan offers "fair pricing with no hidden fees."
 The company has two plans with the ability to further tailor the Enterprise Plan.
 For Enterprise Plan pricing, choosing between transaction volume and number of users allows enterprises to customize their plan according to their use case.
 This often leads to a lower total cost than other enterprise plans in the market.
 Learn more in these case studies with an energy retailer and auto insurer.
 The company's other plan, the Professional Plan, is designed for businesses of all sizes that want to quickly spin up a deployment of OneSpan Sign and start signing immediately.
 It can be just as applicable to enterprises for certain use cases.

 • Enterprise Plan: OneSpan Sign offers two pricing models.
 With capacity-based pricing, you pay a fixed price within a defined range or band of transaction volumes.
 This provides flexibility, especially if you don't know in advance how many transactions you will need.
 Consumption-based pricing is per-transaction pricing with price breaks applied when predefined thresholds are met.

 • Professional Plan: $22/month per user.
-OneSpan includes 1,000 transactions (envelopes) per year as part of the subscription.
+OneSpan includes 1,000 transactions (envelopes) per year per user as part of the subscription.
 That’s an average of 4 transactions per business day!

 • 30-day free trial: Interested prospects can enroll in a free 30-day trial of the OneSpan Sign solution.
 This is an excellent way to compare OneSpan Sign against other eSignature solutions.

 • Support: OneSpan offers four different support plan types with options to customize your individual plan.
-To this point, 91% of OneSpan customers report being satisfied with the service, and OneSpan is consistently ranked higher than Docusign in customer satisfaction on G2.
-As a result, the company’s stand-out service is rewarded by exceptional customer retention rates.
+To this point, a OneSpan survey revealed that 91% of OneSpan customers report being satisfied with the service, and OneSpan is consistently ranked higher than Docusign for quality of support on G2.

 Learn more about OneSpan Sign in this brief video: